 The night before (or at least 3-4 hours ahead of time):

-- Once the butter is soft, add the sugar and oil.
-Scrape down the sides of the bowl and turn the mixer to a medium high speed (I use speed 6 on my Kitchenaid) for around 3 minutes.
-It should be light in colour and texture, fluffy and creamy.
+- Once the butter is soft, add the sugar.
+Scrape down the sides of the bowl and turn the mixer to a medium high speed (I use speed 6 on my Kitchenaid) for around 3-15 minutes.
+It should be light in colour and texture, fluffy and creamy and uniform in colour.
+If you use a spatula to scrape the bowl, you should meet no resistance from the butter at the bottom.

-- While you’re waiting for the butter to cream, whisk together the almond meal and flour in a medium sized bowl.
+- While you’re waiting for the butter to cream, whisk together the almond meal and flours in a medium sized bowl.
 Set aside.

 - Once the butter mixture is light and fluffy, add the flavourings and the egg.
 Scrape down the sides of the bowl again, and mix on a low speed for 2 or so minutes, until the egg has been incorporated into the butter mixture.
 It is ready when it looks like buttercream in texture.